Humphrys genealogy

 He was TD until 1981 when he retired.
 Succeeded as TD for Dun Laoghaire by his son Liam T. Cosgrave.

-He had a long retirement and was the longest lived Irish head of government ever.
-(Though many international heads of government have lived longer.)
+He had a long retirement.
+He was the longest lived Irish head of government ever.

 He lived until death at "Beechpark" bungalow, Scholarstown Rd, Templeogue.
 Garda sentry box outside.